joshwalong/joshwalong.github.io/README.md

 #### Laboratory Technician (2015-2016)

-I was responsible for conducting experiments and analysing the results to support the research, quality assurance and process optimisation teams.
+My main responsibilities included conducting experiments and analysing the results to support the research, quality assurance and process optimisation teams.

-I developed and implemented new testing methods that were vital for acceptance testing of a new production line.
+During my time in this position, I developed and implemented new testing methods that were vital for factory acceptance testing of a new manufacturing production line.
 This also required me to lead a cross-functional team from the manufacturing, R&D and QA departments.

 ---
 ## Education